puzzle/ansible-training/slides/ansible-techlab/puzzle-demo.md

 ## Ansible Controller

 - Install:
-  - Download tar.gz.
-Contains a setup.sh
+  - Download tar.gz. contains a setup.sh
   - Setup.sh does ansible magic! :-)
   - Standalone or bundled installer
   - Need for a licence file! (no subscription)